michealespinola/syno.plexupdate/README.md

 1. Scrape JSON data to identify applicable updates specific to hardware architecture
 1. Compare currently running version information against latest online version
 1. If a new version exists and is older than the default 7-days - install the new version
-1. Check if the upgrade was successful, update local changelog if applicable, and send appropriate notifications
+1. Check if the upgrade was successful, update local changelog if applicable, and send appropriate notifications to the DSM and email (if configured for the DSM)
+   * Notifications are only sent when an upgrade installation takes place

 # Script Directory Structure